-The Virupaksha temple is the main center of pilgrimage at Hampi.
-The main temple consists of a large gopura (temple tower) of 160 feet tall with nine tiers facing Hampi Bazar followed by another small gopura, large portico, a beautifully carved mandapa and the main sanctum.
-There inner walls are supported by large corridor all along with beautiful towers.
-The main tower dates back to early 15th century and was renovated in the 16th century by Krishnadevaraya.
+The Virupaksha temple is the main center of pilgrimage in Hampi.
+The main temple consists of a large gopura (temple tower) of 160 feet tall with nine tiers facing Hampi Bazar followed by another small gopura, a large portico, a beautifully carved mandapa, and the main sanctum.
+The inner walls are supported by a large corridor all along with beautiful towers.
+The main tower dates back to the early 15th century and was renovated in the 16th century by Krishnadevaraya.

 The annual chariot festival in February and marriage festivities of Virupaksha and Pampa in December are the major festival at this temple.